Updated Again For 2014!

-What you will learn at the Apartment Association's 2013 Landlord Boot camp
+What you will learn at the Apartment Association's 2014 Landlord Boot Camp

-Landlord Boot Camp covers everything that you need to know about residential Landlord Tenant law in Wisconsin, as amended by Act 143, including:
+Landlord Boot Camp covers everything that you need to know about residential Landlord Tenant law in Wisconsin, as amended in March 2012 by Act 143 and again in October 2013 with the passage of SB 179, including:

 - How to properly screen prospective tenants

 - How to draft written screening criteria to assist you in the selection process

 - How to comply with both federal and state Fair Housing laws including how to comply with “reasonable modifications” and “reasonable accommodations” requests